 - In the Pony POV Series, this happens literally to Scootaloo during the Wedding Arc.
 To save Twilight and Sweetie, she grabbed Sweetie in a move that sent them both out a window, and, with the only other options being die or get captured by Queen Chrysalis, finally manages to fly to save them both.
 This act also earns her Cutie Mark.

 - In Chapter 31 of Pokémon Reset Bloodlines, when Ash asks Misty about how she learned to use Water-type moves, she reveals that she learned Waterfall when it was either that, or fall to the rocky bottom of one.

 Films — Animated

-In The Incredibles, Jack Jack apparently doesn't manifest his powers until Syndrome tries to kidnap him.
+- In The Incredibles, Jack Jack apparently doesn't manifest his powers until Syndrome tries to kidnap him.
 However, the short film "Jack Jack Attack" reveals that Jack Jack did manifest his powers beforehand: a Mozart CD is the catalyst.
-The sitter did say that Mozart is good for babies, I guess she just didn't know the effects on superbabies.
+The sitter did say that Mozart was good for babies, but she apparently didn't know the effects on superbabies.

 Films — Live-Action